NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 [Ocean Data Guide: NCAR/UCAR](https://climatedataguide.ucar.edu/climate-data/ocean)

 > Search for ocean variables and datasets.
-Detailed information about the data sets, including their strengths and limitations are provided by experts in the field.
+Detailed information about the datasets, including their strengths and limitations are provided by experts in the field.

 [Oceancolor Web: NASA](https://oceancolor.gsfc.nasa.gov)